chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 Accept Pipeline Input? | false

 ###  -TargetPath &lt;String&gt;
 The full absolute path to the target for new shortcut.
-This is mandatory.

 Property               | Value
 ---------------------- | -----